Def Leppard’s “Pour Some Sugar On Me” single was officially released in the U.S. on April 16, 1988.

-“Love Bites” may officially be considered Def Leppard’s “biggest” hit off of Hysteria because it reached #1 on Billboard‘s Top 100 Singles chart, but “Pour Some Sugar On Me” is arguably the track that had the biggest impact.
+“Love Bites” may officially be considered Def Leppard’s “biggest” hit because it reached #1 on Billboard‘s Top 100 Singles chart, but “Pour Some Sugar On Me” is arguably the Hysteria track that had the biggest impact.

-It was “Pour Some Sugar On Me” that caught everyone’s attention: radio stations and MTV fell in love with it and endlessly kept it in heavy rotation, and, consequently, record stores could barely keep Hysteria in stock.
-Just that one song resulted in Hysteria selling several millions of copies over the course of the single’s run.
+It was “Pour Some Sugar On Me” that caught everyone’s attention: radio stations and MTV fell in love with it and kept it in unlimited heavy rotation.
+As a result, record stores could barely keep Hysteria in stock, as several millions of copies were sold over the course of the single’s release.

-That’s how impactful “Pour Some Sugar On Me” was.
+That’s how powerful “Pour Some Sugar On Me” was.

-Unlike “Love Bites,” “Pour Some Sugar On Me” topped the Billboard charts at #2, but it remains one of Def Leppard’s go-to hits: it’s hard to imagine a Def Leppard concert without the song in the setlist.
-Its inclusion is just as automatic as the thunderous audience response the moment they begin playing it (sometimes led by Joe Elliott’s “Ohhh, here we go!”)
+Unlike “Love Bites,” “Pour Some Sugar On Me” topped the Billboard charts at #2, but remains one of Def Leppard’s go-to hits: it’s hard to ever imagine a Def Leppard concert without “Sugar” in the setlist.

 Def Leppard Will Continue Pouring Sugar